History of the Kingdom of the Orcsen: Manga

 A manga adaptation illustrated by Takeshi Nogami began serialization on Hifumi Shobo's Comic Nova website on January 12, 2024.
-The manga's chapters have been compiled into five tankōbon volumes as of October 2025.
+The manga's chapters have been compiled into seven tankōbon volumes as of August 2026.

 During their panel at Anime NYC 2025, Seven Seas Entertainment announced that they had also licensed the manga adaptation for English publication, with the first volume set to release in July 2026.